 Cold Brewing Loose Leaf Tea

 Cold Brewing Loose Leaf Tea.
-In Florida we never really experience the depth of winter weather that the rest of the US must endure.
-Consequently we continue drinking iced tea all year round.
-According to USA Tea Council, 85% of Americans choose to drink their tea iced so there is still a lot of iced tea drunk this time of year.
+In Florida, we never really experience the depth of winter weather that the rest of the US must endure.
+Consequently, we continue drinking iced tea all year round.
+According to the USA Tea Council, 85% of Americans choose to drink their tea iced, so there is still much-iced tea drunk this time of year.

 Cold brewing loose leaf tea is simple and yields consistent results with little effort involved.
-This method of brewing is for true teas, it may work for some herbals but in our experience is not a suitable method for making iced Rooibos as this requires hot water to release flavor.
+This method of brewing is for true teas.
+It may work for some herbals, but our experience is not a suitable method for making iced Rooibos as this requires hot water to release flavor.

-Do not limit yourself to a particular tea.
-We cold brew black, oolong, green and white tea with equally good results.
-You may be surprised at an Earl Grey and even our Lapsang Souchong is excellent cold brewed.
+Please do not limit yourself to a particular tea: we cold brew black, oolong, green and white tea with equally good results.
+You may be surprised at an Earl Grey, and even our Lapsang Souchong is excellent cold brewed.